tminussi/hacktoberfest-2018-checker/README.md

 If you use VisualCode, just open it and hit F5.
 It will start debugging at port 3000.
 If you don't, run **serverless offline start** from the command line and it will start a server at port 3000.

+## Contributing

+Take a look into the [CONTRIBUTING.md](https://github.com/tminussi/hacktoberfest-2018-checker/blob/master/CONTRIBUTING.md) file for any questions that may arise.
+You're also free to update that file.